The Year's Best Science Fiction: Thirty-Fifth Annual Collection

-The Year's Best Science Fiction: Thirty-Fifth Annual Collection is an anthology of science fiction short stories edited by Gardner Dozois, the thirty-fifth volume in an ongoing series.
+The Year's Best Science Fiction: Thirty-Fifth Annual Collection is an anthology of science fiction short stories edited by Gardner Dozois, the thirty-fifth volume in a series.
 It was first published in hardcover, trade paperback and ebook by St. Martin's Griffin in July 2018.
 This is the last book in the series due to the editor's death.

 Summary

 The book collects 38 novellas, novelettes and short stories by various science fiction authors, with an introductory summation of the year, notes and concluding bibliography by the editor.
 The stories were previously published in 2017 in various science fiction and other magazines.